From Solo to Shared — Designing Collaboration for a Data Platform

 Designing for competing definitions

-The deepest challenge wasn't any single design surface — it was holding together competing definitions of what "collaboration" meant.
-For users, it meant working on the same data without stepping on each other's toes.
-For the business, it meant a pricing architecture that could grow with team size.
-For engineering, it meant rearchitecting how workflows related to accounts without breaking existing setups.
-The workspace model was the structural answer that made satisfying all three possible.
+The hardest part wasn't any one screen — it was that "collaboration" meant something different to everyone.
+Users wanted to share data without stepping on each other.
+The business wanted a pricing model that scaled with team size.
+Engineering needed to rearchitect how workflows related to accounts without breaking what already worked.
+The workspace model was the answer that held all three together.